-This plant was assessed as Lower Risk in our Citizen Research Platform.
-You can conduct your own research on this or other plants by signing up to the platform
+This plant was assessed as Lower Risk in our Research Portal.
+You can conduct your own research on this or other plants by creating a free login to the portal.

 This large perennial shrub is presumed to be native to the south-western Pacific Islands (including Fiji).
 The species has naturalised in south-eastern QLD, and possibly northern NSW.
 Copperleaf is not considered invasive in Australia, or anywhere else in the world.
 This species has low seed set and its fruit is rarely observed in south-eastern QLD.
 However, the species spreads vegetatively via layering and may be able to reproduce from stem fragments.
 A closely related species, Acalypha ciliata, is invasive in India, in areas with a similar climate to that in parts of NSW.
 Copperleaf is grown for its stunning foliage in various shades of bronze and crimson.